Plymouth shooting: Shooting

 On 12 August 2021, Jake Davison had a physical altercation with his mother, Maxine, during which he reportedly grabbed her by the throat and prevented her from leaving a bedroom in their house on Biddick Drive in the Keyham area of Plymouth.
 At 18:05 BST (UTC+1), Maxine contacted her sister who subsequently dialled 999.

 Between 18:05 and 18:08, Davison twice opened fire with a legally-owned pump-action shotgun, killing his mother.
 He then left the house and fired upon a 3-year-old girl and her 43-year-old father in the street, killing them both.
 Next, he shot through the front door window of a neighbouring house, injuring a 53-year-old woman and her 33-year-old son, before shooting and killing a 59-year-old man in a nearby park.
 At 18:11, Devon and Cornwall Police received reports of shots having been fired in multiple locations.

 Davison then walked down Royal Navy Avenue, and went to Henderson Place, where, at 18:13, he shot and fatally wounded a 66-year-old woman outside a hairdresser's and remarked to a passing resident that there was "nothing to worry about, mate".
 He continued down Bedford Street, where he entered a parking garage area and verbally threatened members of the public.
 He left without firing, backtracking towards Henderson Place.

-Shortly before killing himself, Davison was described as "walking like [he] was on patrol, like a soldier with a gun", "[...] the shotgun under his chin", and with a "blank expression".
+Shortly before killing himself, Davison was described as "walking like [he] was on patrol, like a soldier with a gun", "shotgun under his chin", and with a "blank expression".
 At 18:23, as further police arrived, Davison shot himself dead on Henderson Place.